Our verdict

 There appears to be a generous toe space in the shoe's forefoot.
 In the widest part of the toebox, this Nike shoe is 103.3 mm wide (4.5 mm wider than average).
 And near the toes, we measured it at 78.1 mm (0.6 mm wider).
 So, even for a wide-footed player, the fit is going to be just right.

-No heel slippage has been reported either.
-The heel and ankle are safeguarded by a stiff heel counter.
+We encountered no heel slippage in this shoe.
+Our heels and ankles are safeguarded by a stiff heel counter.
 On a 1-5 scale where 5 is the stiffest, we assessed it as 4 out of 5.

 Support and stability experience drawbacks

-According to one avid reviewer, the soft and comfortable upper has a significant tradeoff: it lessens the amount of support that the shoe can deliver.
-Specifically, he mentions that the soft material stretches quite fast.
+We discovered that the soft and comfortable upper has a significant tradeoff: it lessens the amount of support that the shoe can deliver.
+Specifically, we found that the soft material stretches quite fast.
 Because of this, the shoe gets roomier with every wear.
 As a result, the shoe starts to feel a bit unstable.

-Another expert agrees with this observation.
-He says that "there could be a little bit of work" when it comes to stability.
+With this, there could be a little bit of work when it comes to stability.

 But what saves the day for the shoe's stability is its wider-than-average platform.